evanstaffen/Melanoma-Identification-with-CNNs/README.md

 I used the ISIC 2019 Dataset from Kaggle which has 25,331 images of 8 different skin lesion types viewed through a dermatoscope.
 *all 8 lesions* in photos

-I ultimately decided to narrow my image classification down to differentiating between Melanomas and benign moles.
+I ultimately decided to narrow my image classification down to differentiating between Melanomas (4,577)  and benign moles (9,755).
 * 3 of mels and benign nevi * in photos

 ### Modeling